![]() |

 WARNINGS

 I would avoid Crow Pool (Pembrook River) in windy conditions, see below.
-There are a number of good anchorages above Cleddau bridge but it is 10NM from the entrance to the first ones.
+There are a number of good anchorages above Cleddau bridge but it is 10NM from the entrance to the first ones and the tide is strong.
 Vodafone and O2 signals OK throughout.

 Neyland Haven Marina